A brief history of PLA

 -

-High stiffness.
-PLA is a very stiff and brittle material, which means it also features low flexibility.
+High stiffness: PLA is stiff and relatively brittle with low flexibility.

 -